Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 // ModelsRepositoryClientOptions supports configuration enabling consumption of repository
 // metadata within ModelsRepositoryClientOptions.RepositoryMetadata.
 // Fetching repository metadata is enabled by default.
-// This can be disabled by setting the ModelsRepositoryClientOptions.Metadata.Enabled property to false. var customClientOptions = new ModelsRepositoryClientOptions();
+// This can be disabled as shown in the following snippet var customClientOptions = new ModelsRepositoryClientOptions();
-customClientOptions.Metadata.Enabled = false;
+customClientOptions.RepositoryMetadata.IsMetadataProcessingEnabled = false;
 client = new ModelsRepositoryClient(options: customClientOptions);
 Console.WriteLine($"Initialized client with disabled metadata fetching pointing " +
     $"to the global endpoint: {client.RepositoryUri.AbsoluteUri}.");